pyfb78/competitive-coding-setup/Setup-neovim-ubuntu.md

 Now, you have all of the neccassary requirements to set up your config file.
 Go to your init.vim file by using the command;
 `nvim init.vim`

 This basically opens your config file in neovim.
-Now, copy the code from the init.vim file in this github project.
+Now, copy the code from the `init.vim mac-linux` file in this github project.
 Paste it into your init.vim file.
 Note: to paste from outside sources in neovim, you have to right click and then click on paste for it to paste properly.

 Now click the escape key and type `:PlugInstall`.
 This will download all of the plugins for you.
 Then type `:wq` to save and leave the file.